gammasoft71/xtd/docs/guide_tunit_overview.md

 # Visual Studio Explorer

-You can write and run your C++ unit tests by using the Test Explorer window of Visual Studio 19 or later.
+You can run your [xtd.tunit](https://codedocs.xyz/gammasoft71/xtd/group__xtd__tunit.html) project by using the Test Explorer window of Visual Studio 19 or later.

 For more information about using Test Explorer, see [Run unit tests with Test Explorer](https://learn.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2022).